Studebaker: 18th-century colonial family business

-In 1747 Peter Studebaker built a road through his owned properties known as Broadfording Wagon Road.
-The road he built carried heavy traffic to Bakers Lookout's wagon and forging services that were instrumental to expand the west.
-The Maryland Historical Trust WA-I-306 writes 04/03/2001, that this road was "One of Washington County's earliest thoroughfares, Broadfording (Wagon) Road was already in existence in 1747." (see Exhibit I) The wagon transportation industry boomed.
-On the property, Broadfording Wagon Road built in 1740 by Peter Studebaker, went directly through the property to allow access from the home to the factory and to the mill.
+In 1747, Peter Studebaker built a road across his properties, which became known as the Broadfording Wagon Road.
+It allowed heavy traffic to reach the wagon and forging services on Baker's Lookout that were instrumental in expanding the west.
+The Maryland Historical Trust WA-I-306 writes 04/03/2001, that this road was "One of Washington County's earliest thoroughfares, Broadfording [Wagon] Road was already in existence in 1747."
+The wagon transportation industry boomed.
+On the property, Broadfording Wagon Road, built in 1740 by Peter Studebaker, went directly through the property to allow access from the home to the factory and to the mill.

-Although Peter Studebaker's life in the colonies was short, less than 18 years, the family business flourished through his descendants (see Exhibit M) and apprentices expanded the vast land holdings enlarging the Studebaker family business and its industrious wagon-making region.
+Although Peter's life in the colonies of America was short, less than 18 years, the family business flourished through his descendants (see Exhibit M) and apprentices.
+They expanded the vast land holdings, enlarging the Studebaker family business and its industrious wagon-making region.
 Peter's trade secrets were passed from father to son, generation to generation.
-The Studebaker family business plan, purchasing, again and again, vast amounts of land, on which they built industrious farms with mills and wagon making facilities and wagon selling facilities, each identical to the Bakers Lookout situation, industrious farms, much acreage, on which one finds the necessary resources, lumber, iron ore, oil shale and land selected with stream, spring, or river to hydropower factories, mills and equipment.
-Peter's technology-enabled expansion of the family business through the famous Conestoga and Prairie Schooner wagon designs.
+The Studebaker family business plan was top gradually purchase vast amounts of land, on which they could build industrious farms with mills and facilities to make and sell wagons, each identical to the set-up on Bakers Lookout, industrious farms, much acreage, on which one finds the necessary resources: lumber, iron ore, oil shale and land selected with stream, spring, or river to hydropower factories, mills and equipment.
+Peter's technology enabled the expansion of the family business through the famous Conestoga and Prairie Schooner wagon designs.
 Peter's trade was the stepping-stone that expanded the transportation industry.
-Thomas E. Bonsall, wrote "Much more than the story of a family business; it is also, in microcosm, the story of the industrial development of America."
+Thomas E. Bonsall wrote, "Much more than the story of a family business; it is also, in microcosm, the story of the industrial development of America."
 Peter Studebaker died in the mid-1750s.